dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/focus-overview.md

  <xref:System.Windows.Input.FocusManager.GetFocusScope%2A> returns the focus scope for the specified element.

- Classes in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] which are focus scopes by default are <xref:System.Windows.Window>, <xref:System.Windows.Controls.MenuItem>, <xref:System.Windows.Controls.ToolBar>, and <xref:System.Windows.Controls.ContextMenu>.
+ Classes in WPF which are focus scopes by default are <xref:System.Windows.Window>, <xref:System.Windows.Controls.MenuItem>, <xref:System.Windows.Controls.ToolBar>, and <xref:System.Windows.Controls.ContextMenu>.

  <xref:System.Windows.Input.FocusManager.GetFocusedElement%2A> gets the focused element for the specified focus scope.  <xref:System.Windows.Input.FocusManager.SetFocusedElement%2A> sets the focused element in the specified focus scope.  <xref:System.Windows.Input.FocusManager.SetFocusedElement%2A> is typically used to set the initial focused element.